Juncaceae Juncus Identification Guide: How to Spot These Hardy Plants

 Habit

 With no leaf blades.
-Auricles are white and membranous, 1 to 3.5 mm long, and appearing to be an overlapping continuation of the leaf sheath.
+Auricles are white and thin.
+They are 1 to 3.5 mm long.
+They look like an overlapping part of the leaf sheath.

 Flowers